We successfully summited Manaslu on 17 October 2023 with thanks to your terrific support and assistance from all of the

 - Scale the mountain of Manaslu, the world’s 8th highest peak, at 8,163 m (26,781 ft) tall.

-- Experience the stark and stunning beauty of the Manaslu area and cross over the world’s 8th highest peak (8,163m)
+- Experience the stark and stunning beauty of this regioin.

 - Hike through untouched village communities that offer visitors a glimpse into their rich Tibetan-Buddhist history and welcoming local hospitality.